yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 - WriteLease -- the lease of the result object that is being written to the space (the default is lease forever).
 - UpdateTimeout -- if the operation is an update operation, determines how long to wait if the object is locked for updates (the default is 0).

+{% info %}
-{% lampon %} The write back behavior is modified when using the `DelegateDataEventArrivedAdapter` by this attribute as well.
+The write back behavior is modified when using the `DelegateDataEventArrivedAdapter` by this attribute as well.
+{%endinfo%}

 Here is a simple example:

-{% highlight java %}
+{% highlight csharp %}
 [DataEventHandler(WriteOrUpdate = false, WriteLease = 10000)]
 public EnrichedData MyEventHandler(Data data)
 {